What this shows

 • No ranking, no surveillance, no individual scoring

-Move from measurement to improvement
+Move from measurement to friction reduction

 Start with one or two teams.
 No surveys.
 Just shared signals, guided actions, and visible progress.